DataDog/integrations-extras/aerospike/README.md

 ## Overview

-Get metrics from aerospike service in real time to:
+Get metrics from Aerospike Database in real time to:

 * Visualize and monitor aerospike states
 * Be notified about aerospike failovers and events.